catamphetamine/react-pages/README.md

 }
 ```

-And React pages would look like this (use `@preload()` helper to load the neccessary data before the page is rendered)
+And, finally, React pages would look like this (use `@preload()` helper to load the neccessary data before the page is rendered)

 ```javascript
 import { title }              from 'react-isomorphic-render'